ruthapollos/farmers-market/README.md

 ## farmers-market-backend

 This folder contains the backend code developed with [Express](https://expressjs.com/) framework for Nodejs.
 The backend interacts with a MongoDB where the farmers market locations and addresses are stored.
-The backend API endpoints are invoked by the frontend fetch farmers market information.
+The backend API endpoints are invoked by the frontend to fetch farmers market information.

 ## User Guide